Faysselh/-Piscine-Pro---Web-Application-Security-Fundamentals/module0x1/ex01/Fix.md

-Token-Based Mitigation¶ that's what we will use to fix that breach.
+We will use Token-Based Mitigation to fix that breach.

 The synchronizer token pattern is one of the most popular and recommended methods to mitigate CSRF.